 Add-ons and Accessories

-Stairlifts can be customized to fit the needs of homeowners, and often, a variety of add-ons and options are available.
+Stairlifts can be customized to fit the needs of homeowners, and often, a variety of add-ons, safety features, and other options are available.
 When purchasing a stairlift, individuals may be able to add on the following options:

 - Heavy duty capacity

 - Custom fabrics and colors for the chair

 There may be additional options available from some manufacturers.
 Additional features, however, can add a personal touch to your stairlift and increase your level of comfort for both indoor and outdoor stairlifts.
 They can also increase the average cost of the product.